rhcreynold/ansible-tower-fips/README.md

 Requirements
 ------------
-Valid RHEL and Ansible Tower subscription
+Valid RHEL and Ansible Tower subscription.
+You will need a base RHLE 7 system with ssh connectivity.

 Role Variables
 --------------